Jus post bellum

-Jus post bellum (/ju:s/ YOOS; Latin for "Justice after war") is a concept that deals with the morality of the termination phase of war, including the responsibility to rebuild.
+Jus post bellum (/ju:s/ YOOS; Latin for "justice after war") is a concept that deals with the morality of the termination phase of war, including the responsibility to rebuild.
 The idea has some historical pedigree as a concept in just war theory.
 In modern times, it has been developed by a number of just war theorists and international lawyers.
-However, the concept means different things to the contributors in each field.
-For lawyers, the concept is much less clearly defined, and many have rejected the usefulness of the concept altogether.
-The concept continues to attract scholarly interest in the field of international humanitarian law.
-A famous example of Jus post bellum is the reconstruction of Germany by the Allies post World War 2.
+The concept means different things to the contributors in each field.
+For international lawyers, the concept is much less clearly defined, and some have counselled caution in the use of the jus post bellum concept.
+The concept continues to attract scholarly interest in the fields of transitional justice, post-conflict law, and international humanitarian law.

+There are many case studies of jus post bellum.
+A famous example of is the reconstruction of Germany by the Allies post World War 2.
+A more modern example is the Special Jurisdiction for Peace in Colombia.

 Background

 Brian Orend cites Immanuel Kant as the first to consider a three-pronged approach to the morality of armed conflict and concluded that a third branch of just war theory, the morality of the termination phase of war, had been overlooked.
-Part of this morality, according to Michael Walzer, is that we have a moral obligation to not leave the regimes intact that caused the war in the first place.
-However, the actual duty of the role of jus post bellum remains unclear.
-To achieve a lasting peace, the goal is to find a balance between transitional justice and order.
-A related concept to the jus post bellum is the lex pacificatoria, the law of peacemaking by treaty to introduce the jus post bellum phase.
+It is true, though, that it is possible to see traces of the jus post bellum in the writings of other classic authors, such as St. Augustine, Francisco de Vitoria, Francisco Suárez, Alberico Gentili and Hugo Grotius.

+Just war theorists and other moral and political theorists may find it useful to draw upon the writings of these scholars to think about post-war issues, such as rehabilitation, reconstruction, and reparations.
+For international lawyers, these writings should be handled with care.
+It must be remembered that these classical scholars were writing in a radically different context.
+As Professor Robert Cryer argued: